 Amendment applications

-An application under clauses 3.3.5(7)(a) to 3.3.5(7)(c) must be received by the Commission by the last working day of the September after the disclosure year in which the project in question is first commissioned.
+An application under clause 3.3.5(7)(a) to 3.3.5(7)(c) must be received by the Commission by the last working day of the September after the disclosure year in which the project in question is first commissioned.

 An application under clause 3.3.5(7)(d) must be received by the Commission no later than 6 weeks before the approval expiry date.